bg-write/koopa-vgm/content/case-study.md

 **Result:** A clean, analysis-ready dataset with 40+ authentic VGM tracks, each with comprehensive metadata from all three APIs.

+OK, great.

 ---

 ## 📈 **Analyze: A Whole Lotta Mario** {#analyze-what-did-i-find}

-With a clean dataset of 45 VGM tracks, it was time to dive into the analysis and see what insights we could uncover.
+With a clean dataset of 45 VGM tracks, it was time to dive into the analysis and see what insights I could uncover.

 ### **Dataset Overview**